 The AC reviews the independence and objectivity of the external auditors annually, taking into consideration the requirements under the Accountants Act, Chapter 2 of Singapore.
-It has also reviewed the nature and volume of non-audit services provided by the external auditors to the Group during FY2018-19, KPMG LLP, and the fees, expenses and emoluments paid or made to them, and is satisfied that they have no significant impact on the independence and objectivity of the external auditors.
-The total fees payable to KPMG LLP for FY2018-19, and the breakdown of fees for audit and non-audit services, are as follows:
+It has also reviewed the nature and volume of non-audit services provided by the external auditors to the Group during FY2019-20, KPMG LLP, and the fees, expenses and emoluments paid or made to them, and is satisfied that they have no significant impact on the independence and objectivity of the external auditors.
+The total fees payable to KPMG LLP for FY2019-20, and the breakdown of fees for audit and non-audit services, are as follows:

-Fees for FY2018-19 S\$(m)
+Fees for FY2019-20 S\$(m)

-For audit services 0.8
+For audit services 0.9

 For non-audit services 0.2

-Total 1.0
+Total 1.1

 At the recommendation of the AC and as approved by the Board, the re-appointment of KPMG LLP as the external auditors is subject to shareholders' approval at the forthcoming AGM.
+In compliance with the requirements of Rule 713 of the Listing Manual of the SGX-ST, a different audit engagement partner from KPMG LLP has been assigned to the SATS Group for FY2020-21.